Huberrrr/react-boilerplate/README.md

 # MERN Boilerplate

 ## How to use
-Download create-mern-app bash script from https://github.com/Huberrrr/scripts and run it
+Download create-mern-app bash script from https://github.com/Huberrrr/scripts and run it with your project name as an argument

 ## npm Scripts